GLOBAL MARKETS-Rising U.S. coronavirus cases hurt stocks, push debt yields lower

 By Herbert Lash

-NEW YORK, July 16 (Reuters) - Government debt yields and global equity markets fell on Thursday as a surge in U.S. coronavirus cases weighed on risk sentiment that also was hurt by deteriorating U.S.-China relations and worse-than-expected Chinese retail sales.
+NEW YORK, July 16 (Reuters) - Government debt yields and global equity markets fell on Thursday as a growing number of U.S. coronavirus cases weighed on risk sentiment that also was hurt by deteriorating U.S.-China relations and discouraging Chinese data.

-Asian stock markets and the Chinese yuan fell as China grappled with the pandemic and with heightened tensions with the United States over trade, technology and geopolitics.
+A jump in the number of U.S. COVID-19 cases has forced states such as California to reduce business activity again, sparking fears of further economic damage and taking the shine off a Wall Street rally built on recovery hopes.

-The risks to China's economic outlook were partly reflected in data that showed Chinese consumers kept their wallets tightly shut in June.
-Retail sales slid 1.8%, the fifth month of decline and worse than a forecast for 0.3% growth last month.
+The pandemic continues to surge in many Southern and Western states, with 67,404 new U.S. cases reported as of Wednesday by the Centers for Disease Control and Prevention.
+The number of new cases in European and Asian developed countries is in the hundreds, with the exception of Russia and the UK, according to daily situation reports by the World Health Organization.

 U.S. stocks are taking a pause after a strong run-up in recent days, said Jon Adams, senior market strategist at BMO Global Asset Management in Chicago.